microsoft/scalar/docs/advanced.md

   combines pack-files into larger files to reduce the total pack-file count.
   This step is designed to work without blocking concurrent processes by only deleting pack-files after they were marked as "unused" for at least a day.
-  This step allows using the `--batch-size=<size>` option.
-By default, the batch-size is "2g" for two gigabytes.
-This batch size signifies the goal size of a repacked pack-file.

 * `all`: This task runs all of the above steps in the following order:
   1. `config` ensures our recommended values are set for the remaining steps.